top of page

 2022

-A professional development program organized by the School of Education at UW–Madison to create a welcoming, engaging, and academically-rigorous classroom environments that facilitate productive discussions.
+A professional development program organized by the UW–Madison School of Education to create welcoming, engaging, and academically rigorous classroom environments that facilitate productive discussions.

 Ph.Digital Bootcamp